worker-tools/html/README.md

 Templating is done purely in JavaScript using tagged template strings, inspired by [hyperHTML](https://github.com/WebReflection/hyperhtml) and [lit-html](https://github.com/polymer/lit-html).

-This library is using the way tagged template strings work to create streaming response bodies on the fly, using no special template syntax and giving you the full power of JS for composition.
+This library is using tagged template strings to create _streaming response bodies_ on the fly, using no special template syntax and giving you the full power of JS for composition.

+### Exmaples
-String interpolation works just like regular template strings, but all content is sanitized by default.
+String interpolation works just like regular template strings, but all content is sanitized by default:

 ```ts
 const helloWorld = 'Hello World!';